 Housing and Dining Requirement

 All first- and second-year students at The University of Tulsa live on campus.
-This policy was established to ensure students would transition easier into college life and to benefit from the resources and convenience associated with living on campus.
+This policy was established to ensure students would transition easier into college life and benefit from the resources and convenience associated with living on campus.
 Visit Housing & Dining Requirement for the complete policy as well as the exemption request form.

 Housing on Campus